 You don’t have to be a young lawyer to benefit from a business mentor, but you do need to accept that there are people who are just as knowledgeable about business as you are about the law.
 What you are looking for is someone outside your firm (preferably not another lawyer) who is willing and able to advise you as you round out your skill set.
 There are just three simple steps.

 1. Identify your potential mentor.
-This should be a business or community leader from your extended network who can accelerate your connection to client opportunities — a former employer, leader in your religious community, friend of the family, or even a personal service provider.
+This should be a business or community leader from your extended network who can accelerate your connection to client opportunities — a former employer, a leader in your religious community, a friend of the family, or even a personal service provider.
 A good business mentor is usually in a position of influence, such as a founder, partner, executive director, key fundraiser, CEO, rabbi or priest.

 2. Broach the topic of mentorship.
 Start with a modest request, such as lunch or coffee, during which you can ask for advice.
 Explain that you are working on raising the caliber of your business network and that you admire their success in this regard.
 Ask what they would do if they were in your shoes, then follow their recommendations.